Mr. Edward Ercilla

 In August of 2011, Mr. Ercilla joined the faculty of Doral Academy and was given the task of starting the new instrumental music program at the school.
 The program's beginnings began with 60 founding members which has ballooned to well over 300 students for the 2017-2018 school year.

 Mr. Ercilla's ensembles have performed for various venues including Disney World (2015, 2017), has produced 94 superior ratings at FBA Solo and Ensemble ratings, and Superior ratings at FOA Orchestra evaluations!
 The 2015-2016 school year saw more accolades as the Instrumental Program achieves "Superior" Ratings for both ensembles at the 2016 Tampa Bay Classic Festival.
 The Doral Academy Instrumental Music program was also recognized by the 2016 NAMM Foundation: Music Support Merit Award.
 An award given to only 118 schools in the country.
 Adding to the list of accolades at Doral, the 2017 Marching Indoor Winds achieved second place at the FFCC State Championships (Daytona Beach, FL) in their first season of competition.
+March 2020 will mark a major milestone for the Doral Orchestra as we prepare for our performance at Carnegie Hall in March.

 Mr. Ercilla aside from being a professional educator, is also an active professional musician.
 As a pianist and trumpeter, Mr. Ercilla performed with a wide range of ensembles from Chamber groups, to Symphonies, to Latin Jazz groups.
 Mr. Ercilla has performed not only on a national level, but internationally as well which includes Latin America and the Caribbean.
 He has enjoyed the privilege to perform with many great musicians that include the likes of Nestor Torres, Arturo Sandoval, and Ed Calle.
 Mr. Ercilla is also a regular member of the “Miami’s Top Brass” ensemble.